 Class Prep List

-We want you to have the best class experience possible!
+We want you to have the best class experience possible at Fly Freak!
 Find everything you need to know before your next class on this page.

 Sign our waiver